adamsilver/fdpb/03-Book-A-Flight.md

 	<div
 		aria-live="polite"
 		role="status"
-		class="combobox-liveRegion">
+		class="combobox-status">
 	</div>
 </div>
 ```

-This may look complicated but let's break it down and explain what's going on.
-There are four major HTML parts:
+This may look complicated but there are just 3 main elements:

-1. The text box
-3. A menu
-4. A live region
+- Text box
+- Menu
+- Status box

 This HTML, in combination with CSS and Javascript will display suggestions beneath the text box as the user types.
 All the attributes are necessary in order to build an inclusive component that users can use with their mouse, (on-screen) keyboard and screen readers.

-Here's a brief run down:
+Here's a run down of the attributes:

-- The text box has a `role` of `combobox` so that assistive devices know that it's not a regular text box or select box.
-And `aria-autocomplete` attribute is set to `list` which means *a list of choices appears from which the user can choose*. `aria-expanded` indicates the menu is in an expanded or collapsed state. `autocomplete` is set to `off` to stop the browser providing its own suggestions and interfering with ours.

-- We give the menu a role of `listbox` and associate it with the combobox control using `aria-owns`.

-- Each option within the menu is given a `role` of `option`.
-And each option has an `id` which is used to identify which is active using `aria-activedescendant`.
-And `aria-selected` indicates which option is active.
+The text box has:

+- `role="combobox"` so that assistive devices know what it is.
+- `aria-autocomplete="list"` to explain that a list of choices will appear from which the user can choose.
+- `aria-expanded` to indicate that the menu is showing or not.
+- `aria-owns="combobox-options"` connects the text box to the menu by `id`.
+- `aria-activedescendant` identifies the active option using the `id` of the menu option.
+- `autocomplete="off"` stops browsers providing their own suggestions and interfering with our component.

+Each option has:

+- `role="option"` to explain what it is.
+- `id` to tie up with `aria-activedescendant` explained above.
+- `aria-selected` to indicate which option is active

+The "status" div has:

-- The `div` at the bottom is a `live region` with a `role` of `status` to announce changes as the user types.
-For example, *2 results are available.
-France (1 of 2) is selected*.
+- `aria-role="status" to provide a status such as *2 results are available.
+France (1 of 2) is selected*

-TODO: JS?
+- `aria-live="polite" to announce the status when the user stops typings as opposed to interupting them.

+The Javascript is quite complicated but here's a run down of what it needs to do:

+- a
+- b
+- c

-I have prototyped my own version of this which is based on GDS's Accessible Typeahead[^]&mdash;theirs is based on Leonie Watson's accessible Autocomplete[^].
-Feel free to use and check any of these out or build your own if need be using the above specification to guide you.
+I have prototyped a version of this based on GDS's Accessible Typeahead[^]&mdash;theirs is based on Leonie Watson's accessible Autocomplete[^].
+Feel free to use and check any of these out or build your own if needed using the above specification to guide you.

 ## Choosing a date